 1. Notification of Conditional Refusal Based on Protected Name.

-The applicant and protected organization will receive immediate electronic notification if an applied-for second level domain is conditionally refused registration because of a Protected Name in the Clearinghouse.
+The applicant and protected organization will receive immediate electronic notification if an applied-for second level domain is conditionally refused registration because of a Protected Name on a Reserved list or in the Clearinghouse if applicable.

 2. Declaration of Legitimate Use.